opfocus/learn-web3_next-app/README.md

 ## Tailwind CSS
 Tailwind CSS works by scanning all of your HTML files, JavaScript components, and any other templates for class names, generating the corresponding styles and then writing them to a static CSS file.

+## @eth-optimism/sdk
+The @eth-optimism/sdk package provides a set of tools for interacting with Optimism.